maxcoyote/eka360/team.markdown

   title: Project Manager
   email: jason@three6ixty.net
   phone: "(310) 204-3500 x304"
-  bio: Jason Friedman joined three6ixty in 2017 as a Project Manager with an extensive
+  bio_text: Jason Friedman joined three6ixty in 2017 as a Project Manager with an extensive
     background in local public sector planning.
 With a Master’s of Urban and Regional Planning from the University of California, Irvine, Jason served as a special projects planner for the City of Redondo and a city planner at the City of Bellflower.